Common Relationship Problems & How Therapy Helps Couples Heal

-Most couples come to therapy when they’re at a breaking point.
+Many couples seek therapy only when their relationship has reached a breaking point.
 But the issues they’re facing?
 They didn’t start last month.
-They usually started much earlier – and got swept under the rug.
+They usually started much earlier and got swept under the rug.

 One of the most common complaints: “We don’t talk anymore” or “We talk, but we’re always fighting.”